-Bedrock within the scheme extents is comprised of: (i) Southern Highland Group (psammite and semipelite) and (ii) Southern Highland Group (metalava and metatuff), which are metamorphic bedrocks (BGS GeoIndex).
+Bedrock within the scheme extents is comprised of Ruchill Flagstone Formation (sandstone and siltstone, interbedded), which is a sedimentary bedrock (BGS GeoIndex).

-Superficial deposits within the scheme extent are comprised of: (i) Alluvium (clay, silt, sand and gravel), (ii) River Terrace Deposits (gravel, sand, silt and clay) and (iii) Glaciofluvial Deposits (gravel, sand and silt), which are sedimentary superficial
+Superficial deposits within the scheme extent are comprised of: (i) River Terrace Deposits (gravel, sand, silt and clay) and (ii) Glaciofluvial Sheet Deposits (gravel, sand and silt).
+Both are sedimentary superficial deposits (BGS GeoIndex).

-Soils within the scheme extent are recorded as mineral podzols (Scotland's Soils).
+There are no data regarding the soils within the scheme extent, the nearest soils to the scheme extents are recorded as alluvial soils and brown soils (Scotland's Soils).